clemrouxx/markdown-preprint/README.md

 Docs coming soon... in the meantime, looking at the example markdown file should give you a good idea.

+## YAML Header

+Some information can be included in a YAML header (see the example file) at the start of the Markdown file.
+Recognized YAML fields are :
+- title
+- author (name, with affiliation in parentheses)
+- authors (list of authors)
+- packages (list of LaTeX packages to use)
+- include-in-header (string of LaTeX code that will be included as given after packages imports)
+- conversion-options (list of opt-ins for the markdown-LaTeX conversion).
+List of recognized conversion options :
+    - render-displaymath-as-equations

 # Using markdown-preprint in Obsidian

 I use Obsidian to take notes and edit markdown files.
 So I made this script to work especially well with this editor, although you can use any markdown-editor you prefer.